yarrouye/rest-toolbox/README.md

 The `:=` assignment tells easy(1) to use the value literally rather than to quote it as a string.

+One can also use arguments when using `GET`.
+The arguments will then be passed in the query portion of the request, unles `-q` or `--query` was used, in which case they will be sent as part of the body (which may not be supported by the destination):

+    $ easy -B GET /persons count=5

+would fetch `/persons?count=5` and return the results.
+Note that `:=` tells easy(1) to not URL-encoded the values, which is its default behavior (just like it string quotes values in JSON).

+The special form `:` means to pass the data without a value.
+Doing

+    $ easy -B GET /persons start=3 count

+will result in fetching `/persons?start=3&count` while doing

+    $ easy -B POST /persons name=Yves zipcode:=98004 age:

+would bake and send

+    {
+        "name": "Yves",
+        "zipcode": 98004,
+        "age": undefined
+    }

 To prevent baking, one can use `-W` or `--wet`.

 While by default easy(1) does very little to change one's typical exchange